-Whether you’re a Parisian by birth or by heart, there’s bound to be a place you’ve never seen in Paris.
+Whether you’re a Parisian by birth or by heart, there’s bound to be a place in Paris you’ve never seen.
 Here’s our to-do list of things to see and do at least once in your life in the capital.
-Take tea at the Grand Mosque, stroll along the quays, visit a museum… There’s no shortage of things to do.
-Follow the guide – you’ve got your work cut out for you!
+Have tea at the Grand Mosque, stroll along the quays, visit a museum… There’s no shortage of ideas for things to do.
+Follow the guide—you’ve got your work cut out for you!

-Montmartre is certainly one of Paris’s most charming districts.
-Its hilly streets, Sacré Coeur basilica and unique view of Paris have always made it a favorite spot for artists.
-To soak up the magic of this place in an original way, why not take part in a guided tour?
-Here’s one that’s well worth the detour!
-To progress in the story told by the guide, you’ll have to solve puzzles and enigmas.
-How’s that for fun?
+Montmartre is certainly one of the most charming neighborhoods in Paris.
+Its hilly streets, the Sacré-Cœur Basilica, and its unique view of Paris have always made it a favorite spot for artists.
+To soak up the magic of this place in a unique way, why not take a guided tour?
+We’ve got one that’s definitely worth checking out!
+To progress through the story told by the guide, you’ll need to solve puzzles and riddles.
+Sounds fun, doesn’t it?

-The Sainte-Chapelle is certainly one of France’s most beautiful royal chapels.
-Its stained glass windows, whose color changes with the light, depict 1113 scenes from the Old and New Testaments.
-A jewel in the crown of French heritage, well worth the detour!
-Prepare to be amazed!
+The Sainte-Chapelle is certainly one of the most beautiful royal chapels in France.
+Its stained-glass windows, whose colors change with the light, depict 1,113 scenes from the Old and New Testaments.
+A jewel of French heritage that’s definitely worth a visit!
+Get ready to be dazzled!

 📍Location: 10 Boulevard du Palais, 75001

-Abandoned by the kings of France towards the end of the 14ᵉ centuries, the Conciergerie became a prison and then a revolutionary court.
-A veritable theater of the French Revolution, it housed protesters and sovereigns alike… like Queen Marie-Antoinette.
-A piece of French history that you must discover!
+Abandoned by the kings of France toward the end of the 14th century, the Conciergerie became a prison and then a revolutionary tribunal.
+A true theater of the French Revolution, it housed both dissidents and sovereigns… such as Queen Marie Antoinette.
+A piece of French history you must discover!

-The Père-Lachaise cemetery is probably one of the best-known in the world.
+Père-Lachaise Cemetery is probably one of the most famous cemeteries in the world.
 Nestled in a surprisingly bucolic setting when you first enter, the cemetery is home to a whole host of curiosities.
-You’ll be able to see some unusual, sometimes fantastic-looking tombs, and even find out where some of the world’s most famous figures are buried.
-Oscar Wilde, Jim Morrison, Molière, Frédérique Chopin… If you’re lucky, you may even come across a little fox!
+You’ll see unusual graves, some with a fantastical look, and even discover where certain famous figures are buried.
+Oscar Wilde, Jim Morrison, Molière, Frédéric Chopin… If you’re lucky, you might even spot a little fox!
 The cemetery is home to many wild animals.

-5 – Take a trip to Disneyland Paris to see Mickey and friends
+Take a trip to Disneyland Paris to see Mickey and his friends

 Are you a fan of the Disney universe?
 You simply can’t miss Disneyland Paris.
-Come and see Mickey, Minnie and all their friends in this magical park!
-You’ll find thrill-seeking attractions like Hyperspace Mountain mission 2 and the must-see Mine Train.
-If you prefer more chill activities, Alice’s Labyrinth or the Haunted House might be just what you’re looking for.
+Come see Mickey, Minnie, and all their friends in this magical park!
+You’ll find thrilling rides like Hyperspace Mountain Mission 2 or the must-see Mine Train.
+If you prefer more laid-back activities, Alice’s Maze or the Haunted House might be more up your alley.

 📍Location: Bd de Parc, 77700 Coupvray

-For a well-deserved gourmet break, we recommend you try the patisseries at Le Comptoir du Ritz.
-Refined sweet treats lovingly crafted by pastry chef François Perret.
-We love his filled madeleines, signature marble cake and red fruit tart.
+For a well-deserved gourmet break, we recommend trying the pastries at the Ritz counter.
+These refined sweet treats are lovingly crafted by pastry chef François Perret.
+You’ll melt with delight over his filled madeleines, his signature marble cake, or his red fruit tart.
 A moment of pure bliss!

 📍Location: 38 Rue Cambon, 75001 Paris